nndeploy/nndeploy/README_EN.md

     </picture>
   </p>

-### Export and Execute the Workflow
++ **Export Workflow and Execute via Command Line**

-  After building the workflow in the visualization interface, save it as a JSON file (e.g., workflow.json), then execute the workflow using the following command:
+  After building the workflow, save it as a JSON file and execute via command line:

   ```bash
   # Python CLI